Quick Start

 query |

-(required) | The question or context to process |
+(required) | The question / context to process.
+A dict triggers the structured input probe. |

 prefix |